wholder/LaserCut/README.md

 ## Basic Features
 - Create and place simple 2D vector shapes such as rectangles, rounded rectangles, ovals, circles, n-sided polygons and text outlines
 - Create and place Reference Point objects which are display-only objects you can use as reference points or group with other shapes to provide a common origin point.
-- Specify position and dimensions in inches (default) or millimeters
+- Specify position and dimensions in inches (default), centimeters or millimeters
 - Enable a grid placement for more precise positioning
 - Create and place cutouts for various sizes of Nema Stepper Motors
 - Group and ungroup shapes